datacentricdesign/iob22/code-practice/01-user-interaction/01-user-interaction.md

 ---

-Through this code practice we will explore the following concepts:
+Through this assignment, we will explore the following computational concepts:

 Variable
 {: .label .label-green }